Monday, February 29, 2016

 Zoom

 Varennes itself was devastated by the two world wars.
-A panel on the police station that occupies the grocery store where the king and his entourage were harbored is all that recalls the drama.
+Only a panel on the police station that occupies the grocery store where the king and his entourage were harbored recalls the drama.

-Bondy: The burg where the royals join chambermaids and baggage, and exchange the ordinary vehicle with which they leave Paris for the spectacular coach that the next page describes.
+Bondy: The suburban town where the royals join chambermaids and baggage, and exchange the ordinary vehicle with which they leave Paris for the spectacular coach that the next page describes.

 Chalons: The last relay to which horses could gallop from Paris without being changed and the town where the the royals found a respite on the frightful return, where the crowd murdered a royalist and where members of the government arrived to impose order.